MI2DataLab/xlungs-trustworthy-los-prediction/README.md

 # xlungs-trustworthy-los-prediction

+Part of the [xLUNGS](https://xlungs.mi2.ai) project.
 This directory contains code and the **TLOS** dataset associated with the article

 > H. Baniecki, B. Sobieski, P. Bombiński, P. Szatkowski, P. Biecek. *Hospital Length of Stay Prediction Based on Multi-modal Data towards Trustworthy Human-AI Collaboration in Radiomics*. **In review**, 2023.